RaymondMik/react-boilerplate/README.md

 <p>A basic boilerplate for React projects using TypeScript and Redux which is easy to use, extend and customize.</p>

 <h3>What you will find here</h3>
-<p>Basically all you need to startup a React project with Redux, including Webpack configuration files and Dev Server, Redux store, actions, reducers and a React component with a simple example application.</p>
+<p>Basically all you need to startup a React project with TypeScript and Redux, including Webpack configuration files and Dev Server, Redux store, actions, reducers and a React component with a simple example application.</p>

 <h3>Webpack Setup</h3>
-<p>This boilerplate comes with two Webpack setups: development - defined in <code>webpack.dev.config.js</code> and production (actually a production build) - defined in <code>webpack.prod.config.js</code>.</p>
+<p>This boilerplate comes with two Webpack setups: development - defined in <code>webpack.dev.config.js</code> and build (actually a production build) - defined in <code>webpack.build.config.js</code>.</p>

 <h3>Get Started</h3>
 <h4>Install the app</h4>